Executive Summary: Essential Cyber Security Tools For A Small Business

 - Budgets are limited to so choosing the correct cyber security tools for a small business is critical

-- We outline and rank the most important cyber security tools your small business needs right now
+- We rank the most important cyber security tools your small business needs right now

 Introduction to The 5 Essential Cyber Security Tools For A Small Business

-This post will clarify what you need, what is “nice to have”, and where you should start when it comes to small business cyber security.
+This post will clarify what you need, what is “nice to have”, & where you should start when it comes to small business cyber security.

 When it comes to small business cyber security, there are additional challenges: